DemkivV/deep-learning-experiments/README.md

 * [**Some scripts/tools**](https://github.com/mcordts/cityscapesScripts)
   * Among others: An [annotation tool](https://github.com/mcordts/cityscapesScripts/blob/master/cityscapesscripts/annotation/cityscapesLabelTool.py), with which you could create annotations e.g. for own data

 The images have a high resolution and thus give you the possibility to experiment with very deep, state-of-the-art convolutional neural network architectures.
 You can also experiment with exploring advantages of multimodal input (e.g. additional depth data vs. just RGB), segmentation, class hierarchies and more.
 Highly recommended dataset.
-Training will take a while though for more advanced architectures.

-For my experiments with the *Fully Convolutional Densenets* and a *GTX 1070*, it took roughly 8–12h until results stagnated.
-Though, back then I worked with *Theano* and *Lasagne*, so not sure about the training time with today's *Keras* with *Tensorflow* backend.
-Probably in the same range though.

 <!-- (TODO: specify exact resolution) -->

 The dataset is provided by Daimler AG, MPI Informatics and TU Darmstadt.
 You can request access on the [Cityscapes website](https://www.cityscapes-dataset.com/).
 They have a [custom license](https://www.cityscapes-dataset.com/license/), but – in short – it's free for non-commercial purposes.

 <!-- TODO: Add a few example images -->

+For my experiments with the *Fully Convolutional Densenets* and a *GTX 1070*, it took roughly 8–12h until results stagnated.
+Though, back then I worked with *Theano* and *Lasagne*, so not sure about the training time with today's *Keras* with *Tensorflow* backend.
+Probably in the same range though.